 Surfing Etiquette

-Respect, consideration, and good sportsmanship are the building blocks of a thriving surf community.
-In this blog, we'll explore the key principles of surfing etiquette that every surfer should know and follow to create a harmonious and enjoyable experience for everyone out on the waves.
+Respect, consideration, and good sportsmanship are at the heart of a positive surf culture.
+In this blog, we’ll break down the key rules of surfing etiquette every surfer should know.
+By practising these principles, you’ll help create a friendly, safe, and enjoyable experience for everyone in the lineup.

 Know the Basics